aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-mail-merge/populate-mailmerge-template-with-data/_index.md

 {{< /tab >}}
 {{< /tabs >}}

 ## Boost the Development Process with Aspose Words Cloud SDK Family

 Using an SDK is the best way to speed up the development.
 An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words SDKs with code examples.

-## SDK Examples
+Please check out the [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words SDKs with code examples.

 A set of short code examples, demonstrating how to use this REST API with various SDKs, is presented below: